 Psychosocial factors predictive of occupational low back disability: towards development of a return-to-work model

-Four articles on PainSci cite Schultz 2004: 1.
+Four pages on PainSci cite Schultz 2004: 1.
 The Complete Guide to Low Back Pain 2.
 The Complete Guide to Neck Pain & Cricks 3.
 Does Acupuncture Work for Pain?
 4. Mind Over Pain

 PainSci notes on Schultz 2004: